pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bool overlay: put image in foreground (default) or background.

-      :returns: zero if successful.
+      :arg int reuse_xref: specify an xref number if an already stored image should be reused.
+The source page will then not be included again.
+This argument takes precedence: if a positive value is given, parameters ``docsrc`` and ``pno`` are ignored.
+A value less than 1 will ensure incorporating a new page.

+      :returns: xref number of the stored page image if successful.
+Can be used with ``reuse_xref`` parameter if this image should be displayed somewhere else.

       .. note:: This is a multi-purpose method.
 For instance, it can be used to create "2-up" / "4-up" versions of existing PDF files (see the examples directory of our home page).
-Or use it to include PDF-based vector images.
+Or use it to include PDF-based vector images (company logos, watermarks, etc.).

+      .. note:: Unfortunately, garbage collection currently does not detect multiple copies of a displayed source page.
+Use the ``reuse_xref`` argument to prevent creation of multiple copies as follows.

+      >>> xref = 0      # first showPDFpage will read the page
+      >>> for page in doc:
+              xref = page.showPDFpage(rect, docsrc, pno, reuse_xref = xref)
+      >>>

    .. method:: newShape()